Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 Malware activity that examines and extracts data that resides in memory as it is being processed or which has not been properly flushed or overwritten.

 For the purposes of the PCI DSS, a merchant is defined as any entity that accepts payment cards bearing the logos of any of the five members of PCI SSC (American Express, Discover, JCB, MasterCard or Visa) as payment for goods and/or services.
 Note that a merchant that accepts payment cards as payment for goods and/or services can also be a service provider, if the services sold result in storing, processing, or transmitting cardholder data on behalf of other merchants or service providers.
 For example, an ISP is a merchant that accepts payment cards for monthly billing, but also is a service provider if it hosts merchants as customers.

 Acronym for “Mail-Order/Telephone-Order.”

 Use of systems or processes that constantly oversee computer or network resources for the purpose of alerting personnel in case of outages, alarms, or other predefined events.

 Acronym for “multi protocol label switching.”
 Network or telecommunications mechanism designed for connecting a group of packet-switched networks.

 Acronym for “network address translation.”
-Known as network masquerading or IP masquerading.
+Also known as network masquerading or IP masquerading.
 Change of an IP address used within one network to a different IP address known within another network, allowing an organization to have internal addresses that are visible internally, and external addresses that are only visible externally.